Old Cases: Plot summary

-The Street

 Omar and his associates Brandon and Bailey enjoy the proceeds from the Barksdale robbery.
 Brandon apologizes for using Omar's name during the raid, but Omar points out that he was already well known anyway.
 He is worried that the Barksdales could attack Brandon, who is revealed to be Omar's lover.
 An addict approaches Omar with her infant son and respectfully asks for a free fix, which he gives her.

 Meanwhile, Avon discusses the loss of the stash with his enforcers Anton "Stinkum" Artis and Wee-Bey Brice, putting a contract out on Omar's crew.
-Avon doubles the bounty when informed by Stinkum that Omar is gay.
+Avon doubles the bounty when informed that Omar is gay.
 Stringer tells Avon he is worried about the Pit operation since the robbery coincided with the police raid.
 He reassures Avon that D'Angelo is doing well but is worried there may be a leak from someone in D'Angelo's crew.
 Bodie returns to the Pit, where Poot and Wallace are surprised that he has returned so soon after his arrest.
 D'Angelo bristles when Bodie says he would still be there had it been him, telling them that he murdered Kresson, Avon's scorned girlfriend, after she had threatened to testify to police.
 Bodie, who has never killed anybody, is humbled.
 The dealers destroy some new security cameras around the towers.